 This scholarship was established in 2013 by Martina Hund-Mejean (MBA ’88) and Bruno Mejean to provide financial support for international students proficient in German, or as a second preference for those proficient in at least one official language of the European Union in addition to English.
 The scholarship honors the memory of Ms. Hund-Mejean's parents, Dr. Helmut Hund and Barbara von Hagen.
-Hund-Mejean is chief financial officer for Mastercard and a member of the Darden School Foundation Board of Trustees.
+Hund-Mejean was previously chief financial officer for Mastercard and a member of the Darden School Foundation Board of Trustees.

 International Business Society Scholarship

 This scholarship was established in 2001 by members of Darden's International Business Society to provide international students with demonstrated financial need the opportunity to attend Darden.
 Award preference is given to students from emerging nations of South America, Africa, Eastern Europe, and Southeast Asia.

 IRC Asian Scholarship